 Time Pressure Drama

-The final phase of the game was very exciting because both players had only seconds remaining on the clock.
+In Duda vs Gukesh match the final phase of the game was very exciting because both players had only seconds remaining on the clock.

 After: